CYBRTRK2/ml-road-map/README.md

 Welcome to the **Machine Learning for Software Engineers** repo!
 [ML for SWEs](https://mlforswes.com/) is a newsletter to understand machine learning engineering and gain confidence building with AI.
 This repo will contain all hands-on newsletter resources for understanding machine learning engineering and building with AI.
 Currently included are:

 * [The ML Road Map](ml-roadmap/): Learn ML fundamentals for free from high-quality resources.
+* [The Machine Learner's Library](mle-library/): Essential books machine learning engineers should read to learn the topics they need to know about building machine learning systems.
 * [MNIST on MLX](mnist-on-mlx/): Train a simple model on Apple's machine learning framework designed for Apple silicon.

 More to come in the future.
 I plan to write many more articles with accompanying hands-on activities.